 “I guess I was a little bit disappointed.” — Iulia Ciutina

 Marketing and acquisition

 Money 20/20 brings out the best of the best: the best faces, the best swag, the best booths, the best everything, according to Rebecca.
-She was shocked about how many things at the show were branded.
-Breakfast, breakaway events, cocktail mixers, and more.
-And, there were a lot of socks.
+She was shocked about just how many things at the show were branded.
+Breakfast, breakaway events, cocktail mixers, massages… and a whole lot of socks.